stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/search.md

  :::

  ## Search multiple parameters
- Follow the instruction from [Search unique parameter](/laboratory-information-management-system/search-record.html#search-unique-parameter) and select multiple parameters from the dropdown menu <mark>Parameters to search`.
+ Follow the instruction from [Search unique parameter](/laboratory-information-management-system/search-record.html#search-unique-parameter) and select multiple parameters from the dropdown menu <mark>Parameters to search</mark>.

  ## Search by QR/bar code
  If you have used the [label editing](/laboratory-information-management-system/label.html#create-label) from StockInLab, a QR/bar code was automatically printed in the label.
 The QR/bar code allow you to simply access to the details of your record.
  From <mark>Homepage</mark> select <mark>Search QR/bar code</mark> in the left panelor from <mark>Listing</mark> click <mark>Search code</mark> on the top right:
- * Enter the ID printed under the QRbar code in the field <mark>Enter the QR/bar code</mark> and click <mark>Search`.
+ * Enter the ID printed under the QRbar code in the field <mark>Enter the QR/bar code</mark> and click <mark>Search</mark>.
  **Or**
  * Click <mark>Open camera</mark> and scan the QR code by using your webcam (you might need to allow StockInLab to access your camera).
 You can also use your bar code reader device to scan a bar code.